 The baseline for this goal is the number of public access sites open in 2010: 1,139.
 In other words, the goal is to bring the total number of public access sites in the watershed to 1,439 by 2025.

 Between 2010 and 2016, 130 public access sites were opened to the public: 15 sites in 2011, 18 sites in 2012, 36 sites in 2013, 17 sites in 2014, 20 sites in 2015 and 24 sites in 2016.
 This brings the total number of public access sites in the Chesapeake Bay watershed to 1,269.

 Virginia, Maryland and Pennsylvania have seen the biggest increases in access sites during this time: 90 percent of the access sites opened between 2010 and 2015 are located in Virginia, about one-quarter are located in Maryland and about one-quarter are located in Pennsylvania.
 This is not surprising, as the bulk of the Chesapeake Bay watershed—as well as existing public access sites and opportunities for new access sites—lies within these states.
-There are currently 7 access sites in Delaware, 23 in the District of Columbia, 592 in Maryland, 36 in New York, 197 in Pennsylvania, 326 in Virginia and 44 in West Virginia.
-Overall, our partners have met 29 percent of the goal to add 300 new access sites to the Bay and its tributaries by 2025.
+There are currently 7 access sites in Delaware, 24 in the District of Columbia, 597 in Maryland, 36 in New York, 203 in Pennsylvania, 336 in Virginia and 44 in West Virginia.
+Overall, our partners have met 36 percent of the goal to add 300 new access sites to the Bay and its tributaries by 2025.